jeremytammik/tbc/a/1895_exterior_walls.md

 There will always be special cases.
 The screenshot shows that three walls are connected there in one place &ndash; this needs to be taken into account, as it seems to me.

-In the 'main part' of thre algorithm, if there are intersections on both sides of the wall, then it is internal.
+In the 'main part' of the algorithm, if there are intersections on both sides of the wall, then it is internal.
 And the connections at the ends of the wall are no longer important.

 Lucas: Thanks for your response.